Cloudef/elden-proton/README.md

 In your `Elden Ring/Game` location, remove the `mods` and `EldenProton` folders.
 Remove only the `EldenProton` folder if you want to reset state and re-download everything.
 Note that all DLL mod settings will be reset.

+## Save Manager

+The Save Manager provides an easy way to manage your Elden Ring save files:
+- Create quicksaves at any time
+- Rename and organize your saves
+- Load previous save states
+- Delete unwanted saves

+All backup saves are stored in the `er_saves` directory next to the script.